A Tranquil Star

 A Tranquil Star: Unpublished Stories of Primo Levi is a 2007 anthology of short stories by the Italian writer Primo Levi.
 Released 20 years after Levi's death, the book consists of seventeen stories previously unpublished in English.
-The stories were translated by Ann Goldstein, an editor at The New Yorker and Alessandra Bastagli, an editor at Palgrave Macmillan.
+The stories were translated by Ann Goldstein, an editor at The New Yorker and Alessandra Bastagli, an editor at Palgrave Macmillan, with one story translated by writer Jenny McPhee.